 2. "He Stopped Loving Her Today," George Jones

-Love doesn't always work out like we want it to.
+Love doesn't always work out as we want it to.
 Some of country music's greatest songs are born out of the notion that even the truest loves don't always last.
 "He Stopped Loving Her Today," about a man who carries a torch for his one true love until his dying day, is perhaps country's greatest example of heartbreaking, enduring love.

 1. "I Will Always Love You," Dolly Parton

 The greatest country music love song wasn't written about a romantic love story.
 Dolly Parton wrote "I Will Always Love You" for her dear friend Porter Wagoner upon her exit from The Porter Wagoner Show.
 From then on, the song took on a life of its own.
 It was a No. 1 hit for Parton in 1974, then again in 1982 when she re-recorded it for the Best Little Whorehouse In Texas.
 (She's the first singer to score a No. 1 hit twice for the same song.)

 Ten years later, Whitney Houston had the best-selling single by a woman in music history with her cover of the song.
 But even without the massive chart success, "I Will Always Love You," a song about pure, selfless love, would still be the best country love song ever written.